Tackk6/herosaver/README.md

 - **Guitar** uses **[Basic Pitch](https://github.com/spotify/basic-pitch)**
   (Spotify) for polyphonic note detection, then maps notes to the 5 frets by **interval motion** — rising melody steps to higher frets, falling steps lower, repeats stay.
-Frets are an abstraction, not pitches, so this mirrors what the music *does* and plays naturally.
+Frets are an abstraction, so this mirrors what the music does and plays naturally.

 Entry points: